 How did Black writers in the US use literature to participate in the economic and racial political activism that characterized the Great Depression?
 The author of Ragged Revolutionaries: The Lumpenproletariat and African American Marxism in Depression-Era Literature describes the activity of the cultural networks of the Communist left and the new forms of social transformation and radical imagination the period’s leftist writers generated.
 The current Director of Graduate Studies for English, Mills was awarded a University of Minnesota sabbatical and Donald V. Hawkins Professorship of English for 2020-2021 to work on a project exploring the history of 20th-century African American writers' workshops.
 View the recording.

 Thursday, August 13 (1 pm): Professor Ray Gonzalez and Assistant Professor Kathryn Nuernberger: "Writing in a Time of Crisis" NEW DATE

 Poets Gonzalez and Nuernberger discuss their recent writing practice and offer new poems.
 Gonzalez is the author of numerous collections of poetry, fiction, and essays, most recently Beautiful Wall (BOA Editions) and Cutting the Wire: Poetry and Photography From the U.S.-Mexican Border (with Lawrence Welsh and photographer Bruce Berman).
 He has won two Minnesota Book Awards, as well as the Witter Bynner Prize for Poetic Achievement from the Library of Congress and the Lifetime Achievement Award in Latino Literature from Con Tinta.
 Nuernberger this spring published her third poetry collection, Rue (BOA Editions); her second collection of essays, The Witch of Eye, arrives next February.
 She is the recipient of National Endowment for the Arts and Institute for Advanced Study Fellowships.
-Register.
+View the recording.